GuruMaps/iOSManual/02-features.md

 * Search history
 * Nearest bookmarks

-**Note**: the app makes searching within the downloaded offline maps and only places which are mapped at OpenStreetMap.org could be found.
+**Note**: offline search is possible within the downloaded offline maps and only places which are mapped at OpenStreetMap.org could be found.

 ### Search by category